Programs | green ribbon champion

-Green Ribbon Champion is a shoreline stewardship and education program designed to provide advice, resources and support to shoreline residents along the Lake Huron Coastline.
-By engaging the local community in wise coastal stewardship the Green Ribbon Champion program will improve the health of our lake.
+Green Ribbon Champion (GRC) is a shoreline stewardship and education program designed to provide advice, resources and support to shoreline residents along the Lake Huron Coastline.
+By engaging the local community in wise coastal stewardship the Green Ribbon Champion program will improve the health of our lake and resiliency of coastal ecosystems.

 As a Green Ribbon Champion you will be provided with a Beach Care Toolkit containing educational literature like a dune planting guide as well as the option for sand-fencing and a dune protection sign.
-Moderately degraded shorelines can see great improvements to beach-dune health by installing sand fencing and planting native dune grasses.
-The Centre can provide assistance with restoration activities.
+Moderately degraded shorelines can see great improvements to beach-dune health by planting native dune grasses, removing invasive species, and installing sand-fencing.
+The Centre may provide assistance with restoration activities.
+Educational videos demonstrating these conservation methods can be found at the bottom of this page.

 Note: It is highly recommended for residents to work with neighbours to restore larger stretches of shoreline.
 Neighbours who choose to work together will be considered one site and will receive one Beach Health Report.